apache/druid/docs/development/extensions-core/druid-basic-security.md

 ### Create an Escalator

-The Escalator controls what authentication scheme will be used by Druid's internal clients when communicating with other Druid processes
+The Escalator controls what authentication scheme will be used by Druid's internal clients when communicating with other Druid processes.

 Example configuration:
 ```